The Bachelor of Science degree in Ocean Engineering is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.

-Educational Objectives & Student Outcomes for the B.S. in the Ocean Engineering Program
+Educational Objectives & Student Outcomes for the B.S. in Ocean Engineering Program

-The program educational objectives for the B.S. in Ocean Engineering at Florida Tech are:
+Program educational objectives for the B.S. in Ocean Engineering at Florida Tech

 - Academic fundamentals: Graduates have successfully applied and integrated their knowledge of fundamental principles in their chosen career related to Ocean Engineering.